Liturgy of state: History

 Dedicated masters of ceremonies performed difficult tasks of modifying the ecclesiastical ceremony to make the monarch the main actor of the liturgy without violating the strict liturgical framework imposed by the Holy See.

 Arnaud Join-Lambert argues that the coronation of Napoleon (2 December 1804) was a major turning point in the evolution in state rituals of modernity, a defining form of the liturgy of state.
 Sensing the desire of the French nation to have its own George Washington and responding to his own need to be crowned, Napoleon and the Council of State paid great attention to the details.
 The bipolarity of the secular and religious domains was made clear through dividing Notre Dame de Paris in two, with the papal throne in the choir and emperor's throne at the top of a staircase in the nave, taking ot the limit the two-throne arrangement in the Reims Cathedral for the previous French coronations.
 The crowd was also decidedly mixed (for example, Joseph Fouché, who spearheded the persecution of the clergy in the French Republic, was in attendance).
 Per Join-Lambert, this coronation for France was a mid-point between the Christendom and the modernity: the liturgy was preserved, but Napoleon had crowned himself (following the Carolingian rite), the Pope was presiding, but withdrew to the sacristy during the secular oath.

 Modernity

 William Cavanaugh notes that modern states effectively compete with the Church on the religious ground.
 For example, the states mostly replaced the religion when handling death and established the new type of salvation through sacrifice of life on behalf of the nation, with corresponding liturgical rituals centered around the flag.
 Francis Bellamy, the author of the Pledge of Allegiance, had directly compared its role in schools to the Lord's Prayer.

 In 1996, the funeral arrangements of the French president François Mitterrand (who made himself known as an agnostic) were marked by a significant role of traditional religion.
-In his will, Mitterand stated, "Une messe dans l'eglise de Jarnac est possible" ("A mass at the church at Jarnac is possible").
+In his will, Mitterrand stated, "Une messe dans l'eglise de Jarnac est possible" ("A mass at the church at Jarnac is possible").
 As a result, unprecedented two masses were celebrated: one private at Jarnac, one at Notre Dame de Paris by Cardinal Lustiger and nine bishops.